 Most of the caves people are familiar with (such as Mammoth Cave in Kentucky) were formed by rainwater slowly dissolving limestone.
 Water sinking through enlarged fractures and sinkholes eventually grew to become underground streams and rivers carving out complex cave systems.
 The caves of the Guadalupe Mountains were formed in a much different way.

-Between 4 and 6 million years ago hydrogen-sulfide-rich (H2S) waters began to migrate through fractures and faults in the Capitan limestone.
+Between four and six million years ago, hydrogen-sulfide-rich (H2S) waters began to migrate through fractures and faults in the Capitan limestone.
 This water mixed with rainwater moving downward from the surface.
 When the two waters mixed, the H2S combined with the oxygen carried by the rainwater and formed sulfuric acid (H2SO4).
 This acid dissolved the limestone along fractures and folds in the rock to form Carlsbad Cavern.
 This process left behind massive gypsum deposits, clay, and silt as evidence of how the cave was formed.

 Generalized Stages of Cave Development [214k PDF]